IAM Integrations

 | Microsoft Entra External Authentication Method (EAM) | Adds Incode as an external authentication method in Microsoft Entra, enabling biometric verification via Conditional Access policies. | Available |

-How IAM Integrations Work
+Understand IAM Integrations

 Each IAM integration links to a Workflow.
 When your identity provider triggers an identity verification event, Incode runs the associated Workflow and returns the result to the identity provider.
 Depending on the integration type, the result either allows or blocks the user from completing their IAM flow.